Leadership

 Below, you will find a collection of photos from my various experiences.
 They highlight the exciting projects I have been a part of, capturing my journey and the collaborative efforts of my teams.

-A group photo of the StratoDevils launch team, including myself, before the payload launch.
+A group photo of the StratoDevils launch team, including me, before the payload launch.

-Simulation showcasing 81 Iridium-NEXT satellites with their orbits, footprints, and ground stations.
+A simulation showcasing 81 Iridium-NEXT satellites, including their orbits, footprints, and ground stations.

 A photo captured by the payload, showcasing Earth's curvature from an altitude exceeding 100,000 feet.